The Commission is governed by a Board of Commissioners.

 Dr Mark Berry

-Dr Mark Berry was appointed Chairman in April 2009 and his term expires in March 2019.
+Dr Mark Berry was appointed Chairman in April 2009 and his term expires in May 2019.
 He is a former partner of law firm Bell Gully and former consultant with Chapman Tripp.
 Mark has been in practice as a barrister sole since 2002 and holds a doctorate from Columbia University, New York.
 He is a former member of the faculty at Otago University Law School, and is a member of the International Advisory Board at the Institute for Consumer Antitrust Studies at Loyola University Chicago School of Law.
-Mark is also an Associate Member of the Australian Competition and Consumer Commission, a position he will hold until 31 March 2019.
+Mark is also an Associate Member of the Australian Competition and Consumer Commission, a position he will hold till 31 March 2019.

 Sue Begg was appointed as a Commissioner in June 2009 and Deputy Chair in July 2010.
 Her term was renewed for a further 5 years in June 2014.
 She was also appointed as an Associate Member of the Australian Competition and Consumer Commission in April 2016.
 Sue is an economist, whose previous roles include director of the consultancy company Impetus Group Limited, Vice-President and head of the economic advisory unit of the investment banking division of Credit Suisse First Boston NZ Limited (and its predecessor companies) and manager of the Macroeconomic Policy section at the Treasury.